FromUte/dune-balanced/README.md

 ### Balanced Webhook

 Balanced has a webhook that allow us to receive notifications of events that happen there.
-We execute a few things when certain evens occurs, so you need to add on Balanced Settings the webhook with the following URL:
+We execute a few things when certain events occurs, so you need to add on [Balanced Settings](https://dashboard.balancedpayments.com) the webhook with the following URL:

 `http://my-neighborly.com/balanced/notifications`